Rudxain/Fraction.js/README.md

 # About this branch
-This is my personal branch and it's only for the development of the `radix`/`base` feature.
+This is my personal branch and it's only for the development of the `radix`/`base` feature (WIP).
 This is because [Infusion decided it's not worth implementing](https://github.com/infusion/Fraction.js/issues/6#issuecomment-120950346)

 # Fraction.js - ℚ in JavaScript